robin-raymond/zax.io/casting.md

     checkedType := myTypePointerToNothing as MyType &
 }

+// may panic as the myTypePointer was not checked if it is valid (although
-myTypeRefA := myTypePointer. as MyType &// allowed - already a reference myTypeRefB := myTypePointer. as &       // allowed - already a reference
+// in this context it most certainly is valid) myTypeRefA := myTypePointer. as MyType &// allowed - already a reference myTypeRefB := myTypePointer. as &       // allowed - already a reference